samagra-comms/community/docs/Data-Exhaust.md

 ---
-id: exhaustApi
+id: dataExhaust
-title: Exhaust API
+title: Data Exhaust
-sidebar_label: Exhaust API
+sidebar_label: Data Exhaust
 ---

 ## 1. Overview

-We can generate a exhaust which is nothing but a list of conversations between the bot & user.
+We can generate a data exhaust which is a list of conversations between the bot & user.
 When the bot & user converse, our service sends an event (AKA telemetry event) to a third party service which then uploads it to the blob storage.

 When a messages is sent to the user & user replies to it, a telemetry event will be generated & will be sent to the third party service.
 We can then download a list of these events for a specific conversation for a time period using the apis mentioned in the document.

 The telemetry event sent is generated according the specification mentioned in the [link](https://github.com/sunbird-specs/Telemetry/blob/master/learn/specification.md).

-## 2. Exhaust Requests
+## 2. Data Exhaust Requests

 We can generate a job for two types of exhaust requests.